Social Media and Cell Phone Use

 The use of cell phones and similar devices while driving leads to distractions that may result in accidents, injuries, or fatalities.
 Use of cell phones while driving on behalf of the College is expressly prohibited by this policy.
 The College cannot require you to adhere to these guidelines when you are not working, but it is strongly advised that you not use your cell phone or any similar device while you are driving, for your own safety and that of others on the roadways.

 VI.
-Responsible Party for Administration and Enforcement:
+Responsible Party for Policy Interpretation/Review:

 Vice President of Strategy and Information

 Director of Marketing and Communications

 • Civility and Code of Conduct Policy

 March 22, 2022 – Reviewed with no changes.

 ** This policy supersedes and replaces any and all policies related to this subject**